Table of Contents

 Stick to the facts and avoid getting bogged down in superfluous information.
 Investigators need to stay focused on the facts and evidence related to the allegations.

-Pursuing irrelevant information can not only lead to wasted time and resources, but it can also jeopardize the entire investigation by muddying the waters and raising doubts about its accuracy.
+Pursuing irrelevant information can not only lead to wasted time and resources but can also jeopardize the entire investigation by muddying the waters and raising doubts about its accuracy.

 So when investigating, investigators need to stay disciplined and focused on the task at hand to collect accurate information and make fair decisions.

-Workstatus is one of the leading workforce management software on the market today.
+Workstatus is one of the leading employee monitoring software on the market today.
 Not only does it help businesses keep track of their employees’ time and productivity, but it also helps them manage payroll, invoicing, and more.

 With Workstatus employee monitoring software, you can easily see which employees are working on what tasks and how much progress they’re making.
-This way, you can quickly identify any bottlenecks or areas where employees might need more help.
+This way, you can quickly identify any bottlenecks or areas where employees might need more help to stay productive.